 Hello again!
-This post announces the fourth alpha in the 0.3.1.x series, which we just released today.
-There's a stable release too; I'll mention that in the next post.
+This post announces the fifth alpha in the 0.3.1.x series, which we just released today.
+I'll try to get a new 0.3.0.x release out tomorrow.

 Since this is an alpha release, you can expect more bugs than usual.
 If you'd rather have a more stable experience, stick to the stable releases.